Advanced Maternal Age and Birth Injury Risks

 Advanced maternal age is associated with an increased risk of birth-related complications, some of which include:

-- Birth defects: including Down syndrome, Tay-Sachs disease, neural tube defects, and cystic fibrosis
+- Birth defects such as Down syndrome, Tay-Sachs disease, neural tube defects, and cystic fibrosis, and

 - Gestational diabetes